kpenev/AstroWISP/documentation/sphinx/source/python_interface/background.rst

       of this source or any other source.

-Background measurement is performed using the :class:`superphot.BackgroundExtractor` class and requires specifying the image, list of source locations, the inner/outer background radii  and returns estimates of the background for each source, its error (standard deviation), and the number of pixels that participated in the determination of the background value and error::
+Background measurement is performed using the :class:`astrowisp.BackgroundExtractor` class and requires specifying the image, list of source locations, the inner/outer background radii  and returns estimates of the background for each source, its error (standard deviation), and the number of pixels that participated in the determination of the background value and error::

-    from superphot import BackgroundExtractor
+    from astrowisp import BackgroundExtractor
     import numpy.random

     image = numpy.random.rand(100, 100)